0x2bc/council/Council_Report_Template_For_Automation.md

 Notice:
 - planned values can be ommitted
 - all values from the document below are given for example purpose and should be updated accordingly
+- current EMA30 and previous EMA30 are the values provided via imputs by the user

 ```

 # Council Report